 What to Pack in Your Tennis Bag?

 You’ve played a lot of tennis.
-You’re pretty comfortable with what you bring on court in your tennis racket bag.
+In addition to your racquet, you’re pretty comfortable with what you bring on court in your tennis racket bag.
 That’s great.

 I’m sure you’ve got the big items covered.
 But what about other items you might have missed?

 For your next match, bring your A-game and pack your tennis bag with everything you need (and perhaps some additional items).

 Let’s go through the different essentials you should pack in your tennis racquet bag.

 Whether you use a backpack or tennis tote or duffel bag, packing a towel is a no brainer for me.
 I sweat quite a bit so I couldn’t imagine heading out to play without having a tennis towel.